nuuuwan/lk_law/data/doc/bills/2023-06-27-contempt-of-a-courttribunal-or-i-cb324f50/README.summary.md

-# 📄  Contempt of a Court,Tribunal or Institution - GS

-Bill published on **2023-06-27**.

 - **Purpose of the Act**: To standardize the law on contempt of court, tribunals, and institutions, including the procedure for punishment and related matters.
 - **Short Title**: Contempt of a Court, Tribunal or Institution Act, No.    of 2023.
 - **Objects of the Act**: